nexiality/documentation/tipsandtricks/nexplainit.md

         - [https://www.youtube.com/watch?v=Go_HDCANWf8](https://www.youtube.com/watch?v=Go_HDCANWf8)
         - [https://support.google.com/youtube/answer/157177](https://support.google.com/youtube/answer/157177?co=GENIE.Platform%3DDesktop&hl=en)
     - For step-by-step tutorial, please create private post on Confluence
-4. After you have completed your tutorial, submit your masterpiece to -
+4. After you have completed your tutorial, submit your masterpiece to [TBD]
     - the last day to submit your tutorial is **October 4th 2019**!

 5. Everyone will get to vote!
 The top 3 tutorials will be handsomely awards. :-)